 Textbooks and certain supplementary materials are provided.
-Students are expected to bring all other school supplies such as paper, pencils, and notebooks to school every day so that they can participate in class.
+Students are expected to bring all other school supplies such as paper, pencils, and notebooks to school everyday so that they can participate in class.
 Students are not to bring items such as permanent markers, liquid paper/white out, glue, paste, paint, etc., which could damage flooring and furniture.
-Textbooks may be furnished.
-This resource is without cost to students.
-Textbooks are the property of the State of Georgia and the Haralson County School System.
-Each student is responsible for the care of all books issued to him/her.
-Any damage to the book other than normal wear and tear is the responsibility of the student and charges for damages will be made.
-Students will be charged a replacement cost for lost textbooks.
-Fines for damaged or lost books must be settled prior to the end of the school year.
-Students will not be cleared for transfer or withdrawal until this obligation has been met.